ncatlab/nlab-content/pages/8/6/7/1/1768/content.md

 ## Idea

 A _Cauchy sequence_ is an infinite [[sequence]] which ought to [[convergence|converge]] in the sense that successive terms get arbitrarily close together, as they would if they were getting arbitrarily close to a limit.
-Among sequences, only Cauchy sequences will converge; in a [[complete space]], all Cauchy sequence converge.
+Among sequences, only Cauchy sequences will converge; in a [[sequentially complete space]], all Cauchy sequence converge.

 ## Definitions